tiennvcs/DRL_Gym_Mario/README.md

-# Deep Reinforcement Learning in Super Mario Bros
+# Guide Mario playing in 2D environment using Q-learning
 ----

 Super Mario Bros game is the classical video game and we play game by interact with the physical buttons.